Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Result and Discussion

-In \cref{fig:diff_sym} we have shown the time variation of diffusion particle for symmetric particle($D_\parallel=D_\perp=1$).
-For $t\ll D_\theta^{-1}$ time scale, expanding exponential terms up to first order, we can see from Eqs.(\ref{eqn:msd_new1}), and (\ref{eqn:msd_new2}), $\langle\Delta x^2(t)\rangle=\langle\Delta y^2(t)\rangle$.
-But as time progresses $v_0^2$ factor plays a role (See Eq.(\ref{eqn:diff_x})).
-Fig.\ref{fig:msd_v1} shows the variation of mean-square displacement along $x$ and $y$ axes for different propulsion velocities.

-In \cref{fig:Diff_free} we have shown the time variation of the diffusion coefficients for a passive particle ($v_0=0$).
-Here it can be seen that the long time diffusion coefficients $D_{11}$ and $D_{22}$ match the results found analytically\cite{grima2007brownian} and experimentally\cite{han2006brownian}.
+Here it can be seen that the long time diffusion coefficients $D_{11}$, $D_{22}$ and $D_{12}$ match the results found analytically\cite{grima2007brownian} and experimentally\cite{han2006brownian}.
 Based on experimental results, it has been confirmed that a freely moving ellipsoidal micro-sized particle with an aspect ratio of $1:8$ exhibits a transient decay time scale in the range of seconds\cite{han2006brownian}, but particles having a propulsion velocity show different behavior.
-For $v_0=0$ Eq.(\ref{eqn:diff_x}) and Eq.(\ref{eqn:diff_y}) can be written as